chapdel/fmc/docs/installation-on-vapor/as-a-standalone-app.md

 - [Mailgun](/docs/laravel-mailcoach/v4/configuring-mail-providers/mailgun)
 - [Postmark](/docs/laravel-mailcoach/v4/configuring-mail-providers/postmark)

+⚠️ You should configure a mailer before creating your first email list.

 ### Making sure everything works

 Before sending out a real campaign, we highly recommend creating a small email list with a couple of test email addresses and send a campaign to it.
 This way, you can verify that sending mails, and the open & click tracking are all working correctly.